 An interesting question raised by our results is how fast the mutation spectrum in mitochondria evolves across species (Lynch, et al. 2008; Montooth and Rand 2008).
 Re-analyzing data from previous work on mutation-accumulation lines in mitochondria of other model organisms presents a number of interesting observations (Table 1).
 First, within opisthokonts, there is a huge variation in mutation bias (m) in the mitochondria, ranging from nearly 0 (strongly biased towards GC) to values much larger than 1 (biased towards AT; Table 1).
 However, most species except S. cerevisiae have a mutation bias towards A/T, consistent with most mitochondrial genomes being AT-rich.
 Second, across opisthokonts, we find that selection can have a significant impact on mitochondrial GC content.
 The effect of selection (S) can be observed by comparing observed genome-wide nucleotide composition (or specifically at 4-fold degenerate sites) with the expected composition under mutation equilibrium (Table 1).
 Again, in most species selection favors higher G/C, but in S. cerevisiae there appears to be strong selection favoring A/T genome-wide.
 Thus, there might not be a universal direction for mutation bias or selection for nucleotide composition in mitochondria.
 Finally, closely related species in other lineages have been shown to have significant differences in mutation bias in the mitochondria as observed for example between C. elegans and C. briggsae (mutation bias re-calculated by combining observations from Howe, et al. 2010; Konrad, et al. 2017).
-All of these observations suggest that it may not be that such an unusual event for the mutational biases to shift away from AT along the long branch leading to the P. aurelia species.
+All of these observations suggest that it may not be such an unusual event for the mutational biases to shift away from AT along the long branch leading to the P. aurelia species.
 However, the exact nature of the biochemical mechanisms responsible for remains an intriguing open question for future research.

+Changes in mutation spectra could occur due to environmental variables resulting in differential mutagenic pressures, or due to the differences in DNA repair processes.
+However, we note that in nuclear GC composition is very similar across all Paramecium species; the change in GC composition in the P. aurelia complex has only occurred in the mitochondrial genome.
+This quite strongly suggests that environmental conditions are unlikely to account for the observed differences, for otherwise we should to find differences between nuclear genomes rather than only in mitochondria.
+In addition, P. caudatum and the P. aurelia species very often co-occur in the same lakes, sometimes even from the same sampling site.
+Changes in mitochondrial DNA repair systems along the P. aurelia branch are therefore more likely to be the explanation.
+One possibility is that the whole-genome duplication events that happened prior to the P. aurelia radiation have resulted in an expansion in the number and variety of DNA repair enzymes, which has resulted in changes in the DNA repair systems operating in mitochondria specifically.
+Indeed, a number of genes functioning in DNA repair processes are retained in more copies in the P. aurelia than in P. caudatum nuclear genomes (Supplementary Table 8).
+However, whether any of these proteins have been neo- or subfunctionalized to play a role in mitochondrial DNA repairs cannot be determined at present due to the very limited knowledge of DNA repair mechanisms in ciliates in general, and in their mitochondria more specifically; further experimental studies will be needed to answer these questions.

 Similar efficacy of purifying selection experienced by the mitochondria and nucleus